Skip to main content

 If you have one bottle of Italian wine in your cellar, it is probably not Brunello di Montalcino — and that’s a shame, because it is arguably the finest red wine produced in Italy.
 Made exclusively from Sangiovese Grosso in a single commune south of Siena, Brunello combines Sangiovese’s natural acidity and tannin with the altitude, soil, and climate of one of Tuscany’s most dramatic landscapes.

 This guide covers everything you need to know before visiting: the wine’s history, how the appellation works, which producers to visit, how to get to Montalcino from Florence, and what you should realistically expect to pay.
+If you’re weighing Montalcino against Tuscany’s other wine regions, see the Tuscan wine regions overview and the Chianti wine guide for comparison.

 A brief history: one family changed Italian wine